curvegrid/go-ethereum-wiki/JavaScript-Environment.md

 The `ethereum` executable (not to be confused with `ethereal`) comes with a JavaScript console.
 The JS console can be invoked from the command line with the `-js` flag. **note** this flag disables all default logging to **stdout**.
 If you need log information, `tail -f $ETHEREUM/debug.log`.

+It's also possible to use `ethereum` directly as a JavaScript intepreter.
+If you want to load a JavaScript file and invoke the VM directly execute `ethereum [options] <filename>`.

 ## API

-The JS console shares all bindings with the [Ext.
+The JavaScript environment shares all bindings with the [Ext.
 JavaScript API](https://github.com/ethereum/go-ethereum/wiki/PoC-5-JavaScript-API).

 The Ethereum API is available through the `eth` object and contains the following methods: